FedeClaudi/Term.jl/docs/src/basics/content_layout.md

 ## Spacer
-Okay, we can stack two `Panel`s side by side and it looks like thisL
+Okay, we can stack two `Panel`s side by side.
+It looks like this:

 ```@example
 using Term # hide